 Transfer an aliquot of 20 microliters into the MTP (M-T-P) plate for negative ionization mode analysis [1] and dilute with 80 microliters of MS mix [2].
 Wrap the plate with foil [3] and keep at 4 degrees Celsius before the analysis [4].

+Talent adding the MS mix solution in the microliter plate.

 Talent adding the sample in the microliter plate.

-Talent adding the MS mix solution in the microliter plate.

 Talent placing the foil on the plate.

 Talent placing the plate in a freezer/refrigerator.